rpp31-boc-atropos/SoundTok-Frontend/README.md

 - Upload audio files from your computer or select a draft that you want to keep working on
 - Add effects such as Fade-in, Fade-out & Reverb to individual tracks
 - Highlight a section of a track and trim to shorten the overall length
-- Download the the edited tracks as a single audio file
+- Download the edited tracks as a single audio file
 - Save current project as a draft

 ![studio-recording-forGIF](https://user-images.githubusercontent.com/81498700/157816199-3313e9f6-57f3-44d4-8f34-47bd82da112a.gif)